RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 References to other documents or standards.
 Follow the IEEE Citation  Reference scheme, available from the [IEEE website](https://www.ieee.org/) (please use the search box).
 (1 page, longer if required)

 ## 3. Specific requirements
-** **
- To be changed below

-This section will describe the external interfaces, functions, usability requirements, performance requirements, domain model requirements, deseign constraints, physical and environment requirements and software system atttributes of the avionics package.
+This section describes the external interfaces, functions, usability requirements, performance requirements, logical database requirements, design constraints, nonfunctional system attributes, physical and environment requirements and supporting information.
-** **

-*20 pages outlining the requirements of the system.
-You should apportion these pages across the following subsections to focus on the most important parts of your product.*

 ### 3.1 External interfaces